pkmn/smogon/pkmn/README.md

   data is not guaranteed to be valid given that validation rules change over time).
 - `@pkmn/smogon` fetches the latest data as opposed to `@smogon/sets` where the data only updates approximately monthly when a new package is released.
-- `@pkmn/smogon` supports returning analysis and moveset information as opposed to just sets.
+- `@pkmn/smogon` supports returning analysis and moveset information as opposed to just sets, and also can return `@pkmn/stats`-formatted usage statistics output.

-Both packages rely on [`smogon`](https://www.npmjs.com/package/smogon) to handle fetching the raw data from Smogon but make different tradeoffs that may appeal to different types of applications.
-`@pkmn/smogon` is strictly fresher and more powerful, but `@smogon/sets` may still be appealing for the simplicity it provides.
+Whereas `@smogon/sets` uses [`smogon`](https://www.npmjs.com/package/smogon) to handle fetching the raw data from Smogon, `@pkmn/smogon` relies on the preprocessed data hosted at [https://data.pkmn.cc](https://data.pkmn.cc). `@pkmn/smogon` is strictly fresher and more powerful, but `@smogon/sets` may still be appealing for the simplicity it provides.

 ## Installation